 Ostional Beach, Nicoya Peninsula

-It can be said that the volcanic black sand beach of Playa Ostional belongs to the turtles.
-If you love wildlife, turtles in particular, don’t miss a night tour to Playa Ostional to watch the olive ridley sea turtles nesting between July and October.
+It can be said that the volcanic black sand beach of Ostional Beach within the Ostional National Wildlife Refuge on the Nicoya Peninsula belongs to the turtles.
+If you love wildlife, turtles in particular, don’t miss a night tour to Ostional to watch the olive ridley sea turtles’ annual nesting between July and October.
 The arribada, or mass annual sea turtle nesting, happens anywhere between 4 and 10 times a year, and the timing can be relatively unpredictable.
-Ask your hotel concierge if your visit will line up with the arribada.
+Ask a Costa Rica Expert if your visit will line up with the arribada.

 Manzanillo Beach, Southern Caribbean Coast